-Celestica's 12 acquisitions completed in 1997 and 1998 had purchase prices ranging from \$2.5 million to \$133.7 million, totaling \$471.3 million.
+Celestica's 13 acquisitions completed to date had purchase prices ranging from \$2.5 million to \$133.7 million, totaling \$477.0 million.
 Celestica continues to examine numerous acquisition opportunities in order to:

-- expand into new geographies to enhance its global presence; - · create strategic relationships with new customers and diversify end-product programs with existing customers; - expand its capacity in selected geographic regions to take advantage of existing infrastructure or low cost manufacturing; - diversify its business by entering new market sectors and increasing penetration in the telecommunications and other non-computer market sectors; and - · broaden service offerings.
+- expand into new geographies to enhance its global presence; - create strategic relationships with new customers and diversify end-product programs with existing customers; - expand its capacity in selected geographic regions to take advantage of existing infrastructure or low cost manufacturing; - diversify its business by entering new market sectors and increasing penetration in the telecommunications and other non-computer market sectors; and - broaden service offerings.